sbin-github/sbin-public-cv.github.io/projects.md

 <img src="images/gesture_static/GesturesAccuracy.png?raw=true"/>
 _(Under review)_
 <br>
 Our study focused on obtaining high resolution features from the passive elastic elements in the human body.
-We achieved 97.5% accuracy in the classification of 28 gestures.
-The baseline prevailing method with 8-channel sEMG (Delsys, USA) achieved 94% accuracy.
-The experiment involved 10 subjects.
+We achieved 98.0% accuracy in the classification of 28 gestures.
+The baseline prevailing method with 8-channel sEMG (Delsys, USA) achieved 93.1% accuracy.
+The experiment involved 10 subjects and evaluated with 5-fold cross-validation.
 <br>
 Details will be released later.